Best Chicago Food: 20+ Signature Chicago Dishes

 Chicago’s Mexican population is one of the largest in the country and their cuisine is woven tightly into the fabric of the food scene here.
-That’s why we go beyond the taco to honor the cemita, a typical sandwich made up of avocado, chipotle sauce, Oaxacan cheese, and meat inside a homemade sesame seed roll.
+If you’re searching for authentic, tasty Mexican fare, Pilsen is the neighborhood to go to.

 Nothing says summer in Chicago like grabbing a cup of cool and colorful Italian ice at Miko’s.
 The sorbet-like dessert is made exclusively out of crushed, frozen fresh fruit and is completely dairy-free.
 Though Miko’s boasts exotic flavors like cucumber and guava, nothing beats the classic lemon on a hot July night.

 #12 Tony’s Dry Chili Chicken at Lao Sze Chuan